Immune cells from your own tumor could fight stomach and bowel cancers

 Summary

-This early-phase study tests a personalized cell therapy (GC101 TIL) for people with advanced gastrointestinal tumors that have not responded to standard treatments.
+This early-phase study tests a personalized cell therapy for people with advanced gastrointestinal tumors that have not responded to standard treatments.
 Doctors take immune cells from the patient's own tumor, grow them in a lab, and infuse them back after a short chemotherapy preparation.
-The goal is to see if this approach is safe and can shrink tumors or slow their growth.
+The goal is to see if this approach can shrink tumors and improve survival, while monitoring side effects closely.

 Get updates